 - Although three of every four intentional fires are started outside most of the intentional fire casualties and property loss resulted from structure fires.

-- Intentionally set home structure fires are more likely to be set in the afternoon and evening hours, between 3 pm and midnight.
+- Intentionally set home structure fires are more likely to be set in the afternoon and evening hours, between noon and midnight.

 Source: NFPA's "Intentional Fires" report